-Factors that may contribute to rising COPD incidence include: obesity, dietary patterns, environmental and occupational exposures, and improved diagnostic and screening programmes Several lines of evidence support the hypothesis that diet plays a role in COPD aetiology.[] Observational studies of diet or nutritional status biomarkers and randomised trials of diet or nutritional supplements have investigated the relation of antioxidants, notably vitamin E, and lung outcomes.
-Observational studies investigating the association of dietary intake and pulmonary function consistently report that higher intake of nutrients with antioxidant properties is associated with better pulmonary outcomes, but causal inferences are limited by concerns about confounding and other biases.]
-Studies comparing COPD patients to healthy individuals report lower plasma and peripheral skeletal muscle vitamin E (-tocopherol) concentrations in patients, and a lower risk of death from respiratory disease with higher serum -tocopherol concentration, but whether nutrition contributed to the onset of COPD is less clear.]
+Factors that may contribute to rising COPD incidence include: obesity, dietary patterns, environmental and occupational exposures, and improved diagnostic and screening programmes.[1,4-6] Several lines of evidence support the hypothesis that diet plays a role in COPD aetiology.[4,6,7] Observational studies of diet or nutritional status biomarkers and randomised trials of diet or nutritional supplements have investigated the relation of antioxidants, notably vitamin E, and lung outcomes.
+Observational studies investigating the association of dietary intake and pulmonary function consistently report that higher intake of nutrients with antioxidant properties is associated with better pulmonary outcomes, but causal inferences are limited by concerns about confounding and other biases.[8,9] Studies comparing COPD patients to healthy individuals report lower plasma and peripheral skeletal muscle vitamin E (-tocopherol) concentrations in patients, and a lower risk of death from respiratory disease with higher serum -tocopherol concentration, but whether nutrition contributed to the onset of COPD is less clear.[10-12]

 Randomised trials of diet change or vitamin E supplements in clinical populations have reported mixed results.
-COPD patients who increased intake of antioxidant-rich foods had improved pulmonary function over three years while those on usual diets experienced continuous lung function decline.]
-Studies of -tocopherol treatment in COPD patients report mainly negative results, although conclusions are limited by an incomplete understanding of potential to benefit, the short duration of studies, and case heterogeneity.]
-Very few large, randomised studies of non-diseased individuals have been completed.
-In the Heart Protection Study (HPS), with coronary disease, other occlusive arterial disease, or diabetes, a post-hoc analysis found no effect of vitamin E supplements the occurrence of respiratory-related death on COPD/asthma hospitalization rates.]
-In the Alpha-Tocopherol and Beta-Carotene (ATBC) study, a study of male cigarette smokers, there was no effect of -tocopherol on the incidence of chronic bronchitis or COPD symptoms.]
+COPD patients who increased intake of antioxidant-rich foods had improved pulmonary function over three years while those on usual diets experienced continuous lung function decline.[13]
+Studies of -tocopherol treatment in COPD patients report mainly negative results, although conclusions are limited by an incomplete understanding of potential to benefit, the short duration of studies, and case heterogeneity.[14-16] Very few large, randomised studies of non-diseased individuals have been completed.
+In the Heart Protection Study (HPS), which included participants with coronary disease, other occlusive arterial disease, or diabetes, a post-hoc analysis found no effect of vitamin E supplements on the occurrence of respiratory-related death, on COPD/asthma hospitalization rates, or on pulmonary function measured by spirometry at the end of the study.[17]
+In the Alpha-Tocopherol and Beta-Carotene (ATBC) study, a study of male cigarette smokers, there was no effect of -tocopherol on the incidence of chronic bronchitis or COPD symptoms.[16]

 Using data from the Women’s Health Study (WHS), a large study of apparently healthy women aged > 45 years, we tested the hypothesis that supplementation with 600 IUs of -tocopherol every other day decreases the occurrence rate of chronic lung disease.